 So, new start, here I come.

 Sure, I clearly don’t know how this is going to pan out.
-The answers aren’t neatly lined up in a row — but life’s short, the world is exciting, and my children are growing out of their clothes.
-So I’m ploughing right on ahead with my new start even though I haven’t quite defined where it’s taking me yet.
+The answers aren’t neatly lined up in a row — but life’s short, the world is exciting, and my children are growing out of their clothes, so I’m ploughing ahead with my new start even though I haven’t quite defined where it’s taking me yet.

 I’ll work it out as I go, and it will fall into place because the steps are obvious.
 If I want to have a novel published, I need to write the book.
 If I want to work in organisations, I need to visit and talk to people.
 I want to collaborate, so that’s what I’ll do.
 Once I know what qualifications the job requires, I’ll get them.
+Sometimes our challenges do us favours later; if I need support to help me work with children, then by definition, by the time I’m working with them, I will also have found supportive people.
+My team, my tribe, will become evident as I follow the path.
 We’ll work it out.

 And what about the scary health issues?
-Well, I guess they mean I’ll be talking to doctors (starting at 8am tomorrow), and they can help me work things out as I go.
+Well, I guess I’ll be talking to doctors, and they can help me work things out as I go.

-Working things out as I go may not sound like an organised plan, but it could very well be part of one.
-Even within the most structured five-year-strategies, that is what we humans do from day to day.
-If I have objectives, and a broad strategy called “get on with it (and have a project plan by Christmas)”, then I’m good to go.
+Working things out as I go may not sound like a five-year-plan, but it’s what we humans do from day to day.
+If I have objectives, and a broad strategy called “get on with it, then I’ll build strategies as I go.

 There’s usually more than one way up a mountain.
 This I know.
 And there are many mountains to climb.
 This I also know.
 You can climb lots of mountains very successfully if you go up one at a time.